-- The GHI Great Books curriculum offers you the opportunity to explore some of the greatest literature even written.
-Think about how these texts have impacted you.
+- The GHI Great Books curriculum offers you the opportunity to explore some of the greatest literature ever written.
+Think about how these texts have deepened your understanding and thought.

 - Pursue your passions.
 Join clubs, sports, and activities that allow you to grow and flourish.

 - Start your resume: keep track of your extracurricular activities.
 Remember, pursue activities that are truly meaningful to you Don’t do something because you think it will be impressive on your resume.
 Keep a record of your awards, honors, and leadership positions.

 - Attend GHI workshops where you will learn about how to prepare for the college process.